henry2004y/vlasiator_manual/menu3.md

 ### Julia

 See more in the Vlasiator.jl [document](https://henry2004y.github.io/Vlasiator.jl/dev/).
 I recommend Matplotlib for the plotting backend, because as of early 2021, it is still the most complete package for visualization.

+### ParaView

+ParaView now provides [a way to import VisIt plugins](https://www.paraview.org/Wiki/VisIt_Database_Bridge), but it requires to build Paraview from scratch.

+In [Vlasiator.jl](https://henry2004y.github.io/Vlasiator.jl/dev/), there is a method `write_vtk` for converting VLSV format into VTK format.
+With this we can directly visualize Vlasiator outputs in ParaView except phase space information.
+However, note that as of ParaView 5.9 there are bugs in supporting the UniformOverlappingAMR class.